 What are the benefits of being Clearview certified?

 Clearview certification demonstrates that a labour provider is operating responsibly and provides competitive advantage through market differentiation.

 The scheme creates trust and increased transparency in labour supply chains and, as an independent audit shared with many clients, it reduces audit duplication, thus saving time and cost.

-Who owns Clearview?
+Who owns and operates Clearview?

 Who can apply for Clearview Certification?

 Any business that supplies labour to another business.